whowgames/documentation/Kraken/README.md

 - Country values are in 2-letter code (ISO 3166-1 alpha-2)
 - Currency values are in 3-letter code (ISO 4217)
 - Locale values are 5-letter code with lowercase language code and uppercase country code (e.g. "en_GB" or "en_US")
+- The `coin_balance` field is mandatory, but can be zero (0)
+- The `game_level` field is mandatory, but if you don't have levels in you game set this to 1

 ## User Methods